Shutter Measurement and Installation

 Measure Overall Height

-To measure the width, Measure from point C (on Image 2) to point D.
+To measure the height, measure from point C (on Image 8) to point D.

 - If you have a bank of 2 or 3 windows.
 Measure one of the end windows and use those measurements to determine height and width for a single panel on each side of the bank.**